 ► Segment A: People who opened Email 1 and 2 but didn’t click through to the registration.
 Ask them what’s keeping them.

-► Segment B: People who opened Email 3 but didn’t click through to the registration page.
+► Segment B: People who opened Email 3 but didn’t click through to the registration link.
 For this email, make it as simple as possible to sign up for your webinar.
 Immediately give them the link to register, and add another call to action at the bottom, with objection-counters in between.

 ► Segment C: These are past webinar attendees (or buyers) who didn’t open your last 2 emails.
 Give them a refresher on the webinar content and prompt them to register so they can view the “post-live” recording, if nothing else.
 Level with them on a personal and emotional level.